khaldi-med/thejsway/notes.md

 * CSS properties that involve multiple words are written in camelCase when dealing with JavaScript.
 For example, font-family becomes fontFamily.

+* To add more interactivity, the page should react to the user's actions.
+This way of writing programs is called **event-driven programming**.
+It is often used by user interfaces, and more generally anytime a program needs to interact with a user.

+* Called on a DOM element, the addEventListener() method adds a handler for a particular event.
+This method takes as parameter the event type and the associated function.
+This function gets called whenever an event of the corresponding type appears for the DOM element.

+* In some particular cases, you might want to stop reacting to an event on a DOM element.
+To achieve this, call the **removeEventListener()** on the element, passing as a parameter the function which used to handle the event.

+  > buttonElement.removeEventListener("click", showMessage);

+* This can only work if the handler function is not anonymous.

+* Page loading:
+  Depending on how complex it is, a web page can take time to be entirely loaded by the browser.
+You can add an event listener on the load event produced by the window object (which represents the browser window) to know when this happens.
+This avoids messy situations where JavaScript interacts with pages that aren’t fully loaded.

+  The following code displays a message in the console once the page is fully loaded.
+   >  window.addEventListener("load", e => {
+      > console.log("The page has been loaded!");

+* The DOM represents a web page as a hierarchy of nodes.
+Events triggered on a child node are going to get triggered on the parent node, then the parent node of the parent node, up until the root of the DOM (the document variable).
+This is called event propagation.

+  > by calling the stopPropagation() method on the Event object from an event handler.
+This is useful to avoid the same event being handled multiple times.

+* Most of the user actions on a page are associated to a default behavior.
+Clicking on a link navigates to the link target
+  * Calling the **preventDefault()** method on an Event object cancels the default behavior associated with the action that triggered the event.

 ### Web development 101